Changes to our Parks

 The department manages 85 parks, reserves and protected areas across the Northern Territory with 33 of the areas managed being subject to formal joint management agreements with Aboriginal Traditional Owners.

 Uluru-Kata Tjuta National Park and Kakadu National Park are managed by Parks Australia.

-To assist with the changes an online booking system will also be implemented in July 2021.
-Camping fees will be increased in a staged approach over a three year period with the increase bringing Territory parks and reserves in line with the rest of Australia.
+Starting 1 July 2021, camping fees will increase in a staged approach over a 3 year period.
+The increase brings Territory parks and reserves in line with the rest of Australia.

-A percentage of the fees that are collected on parks that are jointly managed with traditional owners will continue to be distributed to governing land councils for distribution to traditional owners.
-It’s an exciting opportunity to grow jobs on country for Aboriginal Rangers or growth for Aboriginal Tourism.
+A percentage of the fees that are collected on parks that are jointly managed with Traditional Owners will continue to be distributed to governing land councils for distribution to Traditional Owners.

 Extra revenue for parks will therefore present an exciting opportunity to grow jobs on country for Aboriginal rangers or growth for Aboriginal tourism.